ziggyJ/corda/docs/source/hello-world-running.rst

 * Start DemoBench
 * Create a non-validating notary as before
-* When adding the Bank of Breakfast Tea and Bank of Big Apples nodes:
+* When adding the Bank of Breakfast Tea and Bank of Big Apples nodes, also do the following:
     * Click ``Add CorDapp``
     * Navigate to the ``build/libs`` folder
     * Select our CorDapp JARs - ``cordapp-contracts-states-0.1.jar`` and ``cordapp-0.1.jar``